Diontae Johnson Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 - Johnson has been the target of 95 of his team's 394 passing attempts this season, or 24.1% of the target share.

-- With 11 targets in the red zone this season, Johnson has been on the receiving end of 18.3% of his team's 60 red zone pass attempts.
+- Johnson has seen the ball thrown his way 11 times in the red zone this season, 18.3% of his team's 60 red zone pass attempts.

 - The Steelers have run 61.8% passing plays and 38.2% rushing plays this season.
 They rank 21st in the NFL in scoring.